antonfisher/antonfisher.github.io/_posts/2016-05-02-11-00-00-testing-extjs-with-mocha-js.md

 - check disable/enable, visible/hidden states
 - run action by clicking on button, wait for loading mask, check components' states.

-Library uses chain-based syntax, where `eTT()` is a function which creates new chain:
+Library uses chain-based syntax, where `eTT()` is a function that creates new chain:
 ```javascript
 it('Click on button "Save"', function (done) {
     eTT().button('Save').click(done);